esilverberg/ios-image-filters/README.md

     UIImage *image = [[[UIImage imageNamed:@"landscape.jpg" applyCurve:redPoints toChannel:CurveChannelRed]
      applyCurve:bluePoints toChannel:CurveChannelBlue];

 The problem with my curves implementation is that I didn't use the same kind of curve algorithm as Photoshop uses.
 Mainly, because I don't know how, and other than the name of the curve (bicubic) all the posts and documentation I simply don't understand or cannot figure out how to port to iOS.
-But, the curves I use (catmull-rom) seem close enough for most things.
+But, the curves I use (catmull-rom) seem close enough.

 How to integrate
 ======================